lightningnetwork/lnd/docker/README.md

 ### Create lightning network cluster
 This section describes a workflow on `simnet`, a development/test network that's similar to Bitcoin Core's `regtest` mode.
-In `simnet` mode blocks can be generated as will, as the difficulty is very low.
+In `simnet` mode blocks can be generated at will, as the difficulty is very low.
 This makes it an ideal environment for testing as one doesn't need to wait tens of minutes for blocks to arrive in order to test channel related functionality.
 Additionally, it's possible to spin up an arbitrary number of `lnd` instances within containers to